akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="1.03"></a>Sec.
 1.03 Deadline for Receipt of Proposals

-Proposals must be received no later than 4:00 PM Alaska Standard Time on November 27, 2017.
+Proposals must be received no later than [INSERT TIME] Alaska Standard Time on [INSERT DATE].
 Faxed, emailed, and oral proposals are not acceptable.

 ### <a name="1.04"></a>Sec.
 1.04 Minimum Responsiveness